 Research & Publications

 Dr. Ness has an extensive background in research activities related to blood safety.
-In recent years, his laboratory has emphasized the development of assays for detecting red cell antibodies and small populations of heterogeneous red cells using a quantitative enzyme-linked antiglobulin test.
+In past years, his laboratory has emphasized the development of assays for detecting red cell antibodies and small populations of heterogeneous red cells using a quantitative enzyme-linked antiglobulin test.
 This assay has proved useful in the study of fetal-maternal hemorrhage, red cells survival studies and autoimmune hemolytic anemia.
 The division has also studied the pathophysiology of delayed hemolytic transfusion reactions using a rabbit model and is undertaking studies of red cell alloimmunization in mice and rabbits.

 The Transfusion Medicine Laboratory provides blood components and immunohematologic diagnostics for all of the patients at Johns Hopkins.
 The research goals of the laboratory derive from that large clinical experience, where the many complications of transfusion, including infectious complications and alloimmunization, are studied.
 The laboratory also aims to maximize transfusion benefits by studies of blood component manipulation and platelet crossmatching.
 Its studies on infectious complications have also focused on national and international collaborations in Thailand and China.
 The laboratory has been funded to be a core clinical center in the NHLBI Transfusion Medicine/Hemostasis Clinical Trial Network.

 The division also has studied the immune response to transfusion extensively.
 In recent years, the studies have shifted to animal models of alloimmunization to red cells in rabbits and mice.
 These studies will be potentially important to limit the complications of hemolytic transfusion reactions to blood components or in stem cell graft recipients with chimeric red cell populations.